Boiled Peanuts: Nutrition, Benefits, and Potential Side Effects

 Boiled peanuts differ nutritionally from roasted peanuts in several ways:

-• Lower calorie density per bite
+• Lower calorie density due to higher water content

 However, roasted peanuts are more shelf-stable and concentrated in calories.
 Both can be healthy depending on dietary needs.